-BUS 323 Introduction to Organizational Behavior (3 credit hours).
-This course examines critical personal characteristics of organizational members to see how these factors influence the effectiveness of organizations and their members.
-Special attention is then given to the role of teams in organizations, the stages of team development, and actions that can support the development of effective teams.
+BUS 323 Introduction to Organizational Behavior (3 credit hours) This course begins with an examination of critical personal characteristics of organizational members to see how these factors influence the effectiveness of organizations and their members.
+Special attention is then given to the role of teams in organizations and group dynamics, the stages of team development, and actions that can support the development of effective teams.
 This course serves as an introductory course to understanding organizational behavior.

-BUS 325 Introduction to Leadership (3 credit hours).
-This course inspires those in leadership positions in your organization to motivate, delegate, communicate and build the team for success.
+BUS 325 Introduction to Leadership (3 credit hours) This course inspires those in leadership positions in your organization to motivate, delegate, communicate and build the team for success.

-BUS 330 Principles of Marketing (3 credit hours).
-This course contributes to technical and professional preparation in Marketing, written and oral communication skills, understanding the global impact on business organizations, ethics in business, legal issues in organizations, role of cultural diversity in business, and the dimensions of quality in organizations.
+BUS 330 Principles of Marketing (3 credit hours) This course focuses on the principles of marketing.
+The course contributes to technical and professional preparation in marketing, written and oral communication skills, understanding the global impact on business organizations, ethics in business, legal issues in organizations, role of cultural diversity in business and the dimensions of quality in organizations.

-BUS 334 Essentials of Corporate Finance (3 credit hours).
-This course examines the tools and techniques used in the world of finance.
+BUS 334 Essentials of Corporate Finance (3 credit hours) This course examines the tools and techniques used in the world of finance.
 Students will be introduced to financial institutions, financial concepts and nomenclature.
 The course will introduce the student to such key financial concepts such as time value of money, cost of capital, asset valuation, ratio analysis, and risk and reward tradeoff.

-BUS 340 Introduction to Information System (3 credit hours).
-This course introduces the concepts related to information technology and its role in making business more efficient.
+BUS 340 Introduction to Information Systems (3 credit hours) This course introduces the concepts related to information technology and its role in making business more efficient.
 Students will be introduced to the history and evolution of computer hardware, software, databases, e-commerce, and several other information technologies.
 A focus will be placed on understanding the IT strategy of a business.